sathvikkumarpamu/sathvikkumarpamu_RISC-V_SoC_Design_Journey/README.md

 - **Developed hands-on skills for environment setup:**
   Navigated the Linux (Ubuntu 20.04) OS preparation—whether native or in VM—to ensure a stable platform for extensive RTL design, synthesis, and verification workflows.

-Feel free to reach out or contribute as the adventure unfolds!

-By completing this foundational week, I am deeply proud to contribute to the pioneering RISC-V SoC Tapeout Program by VSD—a milestone propelling the open-source silicon ecosystem forward with innovation and collaboration.
----
-## 🙏 Acknowledgments

-Thanks to the collaborative visionaries fueling this initiative:[Kunal Ghosh](https://github.com/kunalg123),Mohammad Kaseem,Samir Patel.

----

 ## 🎯 Task 0 Achieved!

 > **Goal:** Environment fully configured; Yosys, Icarus Verilog, and GTKWave working seamlessly!